KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 ### <a id='convention-server'></a>Convention server

 The convention server is the component that applies a convention already defined on the server.
-For a golang example of creating a convention server to add Spring Boot conventions, see [spring-convention-server](https://github.com/vmware-tanzu/cartographer-conventions/tree/main/samples/spring-convention-server) in GitHub.
+For a Go example of creating a convention server to add Spring Boot conventions, see [spring-convention-server](https://github.com/vmware-tanzu/cartographer-conventions/tree/main/samples/spring-convention-server) in GitHub.
 The resource that structures the request body of the request and response from the server is the [PodConventionContext](reference/pod-convention-context.hbs.md).

 The `PodConventionContext` is a [webhooks.conventions.carto.run/v1alpha1](https://github.com/vmware-tanzu/cartographer-conventions/blob/main/webhook/api/v1alpha1/podconventioncontext_types.go) type that defines the structure used to communicate internally by the webhook convention server.
-It does not exist on the Kubernetes API Server.
+`PodConventionContext` does not exist on the Kubernetes API Server.

 `PodConventionContext` is a wrapper for two types: